 Your heart may swell with love when you watch your baby sleeping.
 She looks so sweet and innocent.
-Your heart may race, though, when you can’t get her to stay asleep all night or at times when you really want her to.
+Your heart may race, though, when you can’t get her to stay asleep all night or at times when you really want her to nap or sleep.

 Understand Your Baby's Sleep Needs